apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/NIOIMAPCore.md

 # ``NIOIMAPCore``

-Type-safe parsing and encoding of IMAP4 protocol messages.
+Parse and encode IMAP4rev1 protocol messages with type safety.

 ## Overview

 NIOIMAPCore is the foundation of the swift-nio-imap project.
 It provides comprehensive, type-safe parsing and encoding of IMAP4rev1 protocol messages as described in RFC 3501 and related RFCs.

-This module is designed to be used as a building block for creating IMAP clients and servers.
+Use this module as a building block for creating IMAP clients and servers.
 It handles the complexity of the IMAP wire protocol, converting between byte streams and strongly-typed Swift data structures.

 ### Key Features